Metrization and Simulation of Controlled Hybrid Systems: Metrization and Relaxation of Controlled Hybrid Systems

 \section{Metrization and Relaxation of Controlled Hybrid Systems}

 In this section, we metrize a unified family of spaces containing all the domains of a controlled hybrid system ${\cal H}$.
-The constructed metric space has three appealing properties: \begin{enumparen} \item the distance between a point in a guard and its image via its respective reset map is zero; \item the distance between points in different domains are properly defined and finite; and, \item the distance between points is based on the Euclidean distance metric from each domain. \end{enumparen}
+The constructed metric space has three appealing properties: first, the distance between a point in a guard and its image via its respective reset map is zero; second, the distance between points in different domains are properly defined and finite; and third, the distance between points is based on the Euclidean distance metric from each domain.